Regional Agrologist – Beef Industry, Ducks Unlimited Canada

 The Canadian Prairies, known primarily for cattle ranches, feature incredible bio-diversity and are home to more than 60 native at-risk species.
 The 2,000 km valley of plains, forests, and farmlands is also one of the world’s most stable carbon sinks.

-But ranches are disappearing and we’ve already lost 74 percent of the Canadian grasslands to farming and development.
+But ranches are disappearing and we’ve already lost 74% of the Canadian grasslands to farming and development.
 Even with an investment of billions of dollars, they would take hundreds of years to regenerate, making it critical that we maintain the grasslands that remain.

 Grass grazers are necessary